CombineSlayer24/GTAIV-GangRampage-Modified/README.md

 # GangRampage Mod: Enhanced Edition

 An enhanced version / modified version of the original GangRampage Mod, which can be found [here](https://www.gtainside.com/en/gta4/mods/189518-gangrampage-mod/).
-This aim to improve the script with new features and tweaks.
+This aims to improve the script with new features and tweaks.
 As well, this is my first time messing with C#.
 ![image](https://github.com/CombineSlayer24/GTAIV-GangRampage-Modified/assets/82725572/0766c5f1-7874-4185-bac4-f5e528629dbc)

 ### Requirements: